Strawberry Moscow Mule

 Instructions

-3. Measure in the ginger beer, vodka, simple syrup and lime juice.
+• Measure the ginger beer, vodka, simple syrup and lime juice into the glass on top of the strawberries.

-4. Use a spoon to stir up the ingredients.
+• Use a spoon to stir the ingredients until well-combined.

 Notes